Anti-Fraud & Bribery Policy Template

-Humentum has developed an anti fraud and bribery policy template for use by NGOs, which complements our Fighting Fraud in NGOs training course.
-It is free, and designed to be edited to match your needs and circumstances.
+Humentum has developed an anti-fraud and bribery policy template for NGOs.
+This free resource is designed to be edited to match your needs and circumstances.

 What is Fraud?

 Fraud is the act of intentionally deceiving someone in order to gain an unfair or illegal advantage (financial, political, or otherwise).